kubernetes/website/content/en/blog/_posts/2020-04-21-contributor-communication-upstream-marketing.md

 This new attention to how the community communicates led to a discovery of a complex web of options.
 There were so many options, it was a challenge for anyone to be sure they were in the right place to receive the right information.
-We started taking immediate action by pruning the inactive communication channels, combining them where we could, and thinking about the future.
+We started taking immediate action combining communication streams and thinking about how to best reach out to serve our community. inactive communication channels, combining them where we could, and thinking about the future.
 We also asked for feedback from all our contributors directly via [**annual surveys**](https://github.com/kubernetes/community/tree/master/sig-contributor-experience/surveys)